 |Option||Value||Default Value||Supported Kafka Versions||Description|

+and so on.
 We try to estimate conservatively whether data was possibly lost or not.
-Sometimes this can cause false alarms.
+Sometimes this can

-By default, each query will generate a unique group id for reading data.
-This ensures that each query has its own consumer group that does not face interference from any other consumer, and therefore can read all the partitions of its subscribed topics.
-But, in some scenarios (e.g. Kafka group-based authorization), you may want to use specific authorized group ids to read data.
-Since Spark 2.2, you can optionally set the group id.
-However, use it with extreme caution as this may cause unexpected behavior.
+[Optional] Group ID to use while reading from Kafka.
+Supported in Spark 2.2+.
+Use this with caution.
+By default, each query generates a unique group ID for reading data.
+This ensures that each query has its own consumer group that does not face interference from any other consumer, and therefore can read all of the partitions of its subscribed topics.
+In some scenarios (for example, Kafka group-based authorization), you may want to use specific authorized group IDs to read data.
+You can optionally set the group ID.
+However, do this with extreme caution as it can cause unexpected behavior.

 See Structured Streaming Kafka Integration Guide for other optional configurations.

-Note that you cannot set the following Kafka params for Kafka 0.10 connector as it will throw an exception:
+You should not set the following Kafka parameters for the Kafka 0.10 connector as it will throw an exception:

-group.id: Setting this is not allowed for Spark versions < 2.2.
+group.id: Setting this parameter is not allowed for Spark versions below 2.2.

 startingOffsetsto specify where to start.
 To maintain consistency, Structured Streaming (as opposed to the Kafka Consumer) manages the consumption of offsets internally.
 This ensures that you don’t miss any data after dynamically subscribing to new topics/partitions.

 startingOffsetsapplies only when you start a new Streaming query, and that resuming from a checkpoint always picks up from where the query left off.

 key.deserializer: Keys are always deserialized as byte arrays with

 ByteArrayDeserializer.
 Use DataFrame operations to explicitly deserialize the keys.